 Stay Safe: These articles are all related to DIY safety but not in a patronising way.
 After 30 years experience carrying out repairs I've learnt about and experienced many safety related issues and have important advice to share with anyone contemplating fixing their own appliances.

-Electric shock is the first thing most people would think of if asked about the potential dangers of fixing your own washing machine or white goods appliance, but there are other potential dangers too.
-Although this advice was written about washing machines much of it is applicable to any appliance.
-Some of these points may be common sense, others may be something you hadn’t thought of, or at least be handy reminders of things you already knew (in the back of your mind).
+Last updated on February 6th, 2017 Electric shock is the first thing most people would think of if asked about the potential dangers of fixing your own washing machine or white goods appliance, but there are other potential dangers too.
+Although this advice was written about washing machines much of it is applicable to any […]

-Trying to repair something you’re not trained to do can be dangerous, or just costly.
+Last updated on February 6th, 2017 Trying to repair something you’re not trained to do can be dangerous, or just costly.
 Many people want – or need – to try, and as there’s countless advice on the Internet this page at least tries to give good safety advice.
-It’s not a list of patronising obvious advice, it comes from a repairman with 30 years experience – and plenty of electric shocks and close shaves.
-If you aren’t experienced you shouldn’t attempt involved DIY repairs on appliances, but even if you are competent and experienced at DIY repairs you should still find useful tips or reminders on this page.
-Remember, complacency is dangerous.
+It’s not a list of patronising obvious […]